 6. OneDrive for Business

 It is ideal for storing files and sharing them easily with internal as well as external staff or clients.
-It also makes it easy for you to find, share, and collaborate on all your files in Office 365.
+It also makes it easy for you to find, share, and collaborate on all your files in Microsoft Office 365.

 Although a SharePoint intranet might still be a compelling solution for many enterprises due to its attractive features that fit some of their business needs, it is difficult to customize.